travisfw/Enlightened_Structure/Projects/index.md

 layout: default
 ---

+A mapping of project to the services they render:

 |                          | Node Stores                 | Node Relationships        | Node Differences      | Node Merging                | Node Visualization       | Node Navigation    | Trust Ratings               |
 |:-------------------------|:---------------------------:|:-------------------------:|:---------------------:|:---------------------------:|:------------------------:|:------------------:|:---------------------------:|
 | [The Trust Exchange][]   |                             |                           |                       |                             |                          |                    | &#x2713;                    |